ovshake/cobra/README.md

 ```
 python main.py
 ```
 - To switch between NCE contrastive loss and softmax contrastive loss, change the `use_nce` flag.
-To change the number of anchor points and number of negative samples, change the `num_anchors` and `num_negative_samples` respectively.
+To change the number of anchor points and number of negative samples, modify the `num_anchors` and `num_negative_samples` respectively.
 ## Queries
 In case of any queries, please open an issue.
 We will respond as soon as possible.